 • Communication: Develop and maintain effective channels for sharing information.

-The members and partners foster a climate of openness to promote the regular sharing of information about and between member organizations – their capacities, accomplishments, limitations, and commitments.
+The members and partners foster a climate of openness to promote the regular sharing of information about and between members and organizations – their capacities, accomplishments, limitations, and commitments.
 The members develop and maintain effective channels for sharing information, listen carefully to each other, and deal openly with concerns.

 • Coordination: Effectively utilize resources to help communities prepare and recover.

-The organizations who join the VOAD/COAD make a commitment to work together, in a non-competitive manner, toward the goal of effective service delivery throughout the disaster cycle.
+The individuals and organizations who join the VOAD/COAD make a commitment to work together, in a non-competitive manner, toward the goal of effective service delivery throughout the disaster cycle.

 • Collaboration: Identify common goals and create shared solutions.

-The VOAD/COAD member organizations actively work together to establish shared goals, achieve specific goals, and undertake specific projects throughout the disaster cycle.
+The VOAD/COAD members actively work together to establish shared goals, achieve specific goals, and undertake specific projects throughout the disaster cycle.
 These goals in turn lead to strategic partnerships throughout the disaster cycle.

 VOADs/COADs are directly linked by purpose and function to a larger organization at the state level known as New Jersey Voluntary Organizations Active in Disaster (NJVOAD).
 This state level VOAD is directly linked by purpose and function to the National Voluntary Organizations Active in Disaster (National VOAD).